Yash1882/SmartCart-Invoice-Manager/README.md

-# Smart Shop Billing System
+# SmartCart Invoice Manager

-Welcome to the Smart Shop Billing System GitHub repository!
+Welcome to the SmartCart Invoice Manager GitHub repository!
 This repository contains a Python application for managing billing and inventory in a shop.
 Below is a brief overview of the application's features and how to use it.

 ## Features